SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.4 Add the Consumption of an External Service Exposed by SAP API Business Hub to Your Service

 In this chapter, you extend your CAP service with the consumption of an external Business Partner service.
 You get its definition from SAP's SAP API Business Hub.
 First, work with local data and later on get the data directly from the external SAP S/4HANA system.
-TODO
+What you have to do is:

 ### Get the Business Partner EDMX File